antal72-rf/ravenfield_mods/Early Access Build 2 or Beta 7/Shield Mod/about.md

+Here it is everyone.
+The *1st* version of the shield mod!
 Press 'O' to become invincible (no fall as well) for 10 seconds but have your original health halfed afterwards.
+One time use per spawn.